Skip to content

 This is called ‘capitalising’ the arrears.
 Normally you can only do this on first mortgage arrears, and usually only if the value of your home is a lot more than the mortgage.
 The amount you owe in arrears is added to your total mortgage.
 As a result, your monthly payments will go up.
 Repayment of the arrears is therefore spread over the rest of your mortgage.

 Your lender may be more likely to agree to capitalise the arrears if you have already kept to a repayment agreement for some months.
-Lenders will usually view capitalising the arrears as a last resort option.
+Lenders should take a balanced approach to the costs and benefits of capitalising if that will lead to a positive outcome for you, or it is in your best interests to do that, and you can afford the capitalised payments.

 Financial Conduct Authority (FCA) Mortgages and Home Finance: Conduct of Business sourcebook (MCOB)